 - a.
 Describe the program evaluation system(s). - b.
 Describe the program evaluation philosophy, identifying the use of formative and summative evaluations and remediation activities. - c.
 Describe how formative and summative evaluations are scheduled and used to assist student learning. - d.
 Describe how remediation sessions are scheduled and used to assist student learning. - e.
 Describe how the program evaluates students in terms of their achievement of the program competencies/learning outcomes. - f.
 Describe how students receive the results of their evaluations. - g.
 Describe how the program uses student feedback to assess and revise the evaluation system. - h.
 Provide a copy of the student promotion policies, including due process policies and a description of how decisions about academic progress and promotion are made and communicated to students. - i.
-Provide the institute profile reports from the National Dental Hygiene Certification Board (NDHCB) Examination for each graduating class since the last accreditation survey visit. - j.
-Provide data for the last five (5) years regarding student attrition, specifically student failures, students required to repeat a term/semester/year, student withdrawals, and student dismissals.
+Provide the institute profile reports from the National Dental Hygiene Certification Examination (NDHCE) for each graduating class since the last accreditation survey visit. - j.
+Provide data for the last five (5) years regarding student attrition, specifically student failures, students required to repeat a term/semester/year, student withdrawals, and student dismissals. - k.
+Describe the e-platform being used by the program. - 1.
+Describe how the e-platform assures security and examination integrity. - m.
+Provide rubrics (ie: time limits and the maximum number of attempts/retakes) as an appendix.